 Impact of COVID-19 on NCAA eligibility: The NCAA Eligibility Center loosened standards for students who initially enroll full-time during the 2021–22 academic year and intend to play D1 or D2 sports.
 Students won’t be required to take the ACT or SAT by the NCAA.
-Additionally, the use of pass/fail grades for core course requirements has been extended through the 2020–21 academic year.
 To keep track of updates that will impact eligibility for current and future recruiting classes, NCSA will continue to share information on our coronavirus resources page.

 The NCAA Contact Period is exactly what it sounds like—all communication between athletes and coaches is fair game.
 Coaches can email, text, call, direct message and generally contact athletes and their parents through any NCAA-approved method.
 In-person contact can occur on the college campus, as well as at tournaments, at the recruit’s school and home.
 In other words, the communication floodgates are open, so take advantage of this opportunity to get unlimited access to talk to coaches.

-Danny Koenig, former D1 and D3 college coach, share how coaches prepare for the contact period and what athletes should expect.
+Danny Koenig, former D1 and D3 college coach, shares how coaches prepare for the contact period and what athletes should expect.

 This period is frequently used by coaches to visit athletes at their school, home and/or at tournaments and showcases.
 Coaches use this time to get to know their top recruits as they solidify offers.
 Meeting with a recruit and their family in person helps them evaluate the athlete’s personality and determine if they would be a positive addition to the program and the school.